jctanner/odh-security-2.0/docs/KAP-TOKEN-VALIDATION-DESIGN.md

     if tokenType == "Bearer" {
         if j.jwtRegex.MatchString(token) {
-            // Found a JWT as a bearer token return token, nil
+            // Found a JWT as a bearer token
+            // This will still go through full OIDC validation (signature, expiry, etc.) return token, nil
         }

-        // NEW: If pass-through mode is enabled, accept non-JWT tokens if j.passThroughBearerTokens {
+        // NEW: If pass-through mode is enabled, accept non-JWT tokens
+        // These will NOT be validated at the proxy - upstream must validate them if j.passThroughBearerTokens {
             return token, nil
         }